Patrick Nix

-Patrick Nix is an American football coach and former player who currently serves as the head coach of Central High School in Phenix City, Alabama.
+Patrick Nix is an American football coach and former player who served as the head coach of Central High School in Phenix City, Alabama from 2020 to 2026.
 He played college football as a quarterback at Auburn University from 1992 to 1995.

 Playing career

 Nix played high school football at Etowah High School in Attalla, Alabama.
 He then attended Auburn University, where he was a standout quarterback for the Auburn Tigers.
 He came in for an injured Stan White against Alabama to help lead the Tigers to a perfect 11–0 record during his sophomore season in 1993.
 Nix graduated in 1995 as the school's career leader in passing efficiency.
 At Auburn, Nix played under head coach Terry Bowden; offensive coordinator Tommy Bowden, future head coach for Clemson; and quarterbacks coach Jimbo Fisher, former head coach at Florida State and Texas A&M. Nix holds the Auburn passing record for the most pass completions in a game with 34 completions against Arkansas.